MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-vmware-replicate.md

 1. On the **Replicate** page, on the **Basics** tab:

     1. The subscription field is automatically populated.
-If this is not the subscription that has your target cluster, choose the Azure subscription that has the cluster.
+If this isn't the subscription that has your target cluster, choose the Azure subscription that has the cluster.
     1. Select the resource group associated with your target cluster.
 	1. For **Cluster resource**, select the Azure Stack HCI cluster resource.
-	1. Verify there is a green check for the cluster.
+	1. Verify there's a green check for the cluster.
 A green check indicates that all the prerequisites such as Arc Resource Bridge are configured on this cluster.
     1. When finished, select **Next**.

     :::image type="content" source="./media/migrate-vmware-replicate/replicate-1-basics.png" alt-text="Screenshot showing the Basics tab." lightbox="./media/migrate-vmware-replicate/replicate-1-basics.png":::